kambiz1363/Apache-Kafka/README.md

 4. Kafka consumer metrics

 you must automatically discover and monitor Kafka servers and track resource utilization details, such as memory, CPU, and disk growth, over time; this will ensure that you don't run out of resources.
-#### threads and JVM usage
-Because it runs in the Java Virtual Machine (JVM), Kafka relies on Java garbage collection processes to free up memory.
-The more activity in your Kafka cluster, the more often the garbage collection will run.